ddpalacios/Halloween-Classification/README.md

 # Halloween-Classification

-Computer Vision model using Convolutional Neural Networks to classify guest's efforts on their coustumes idea and be able to identify weather or not this coustumes reaches the halloween expectations.
+Computer Vision model using Convolutional Neural Networks to classify guest's efforts on their costumes idea and be able to identify weather or not this costumes reaches the halloween expectations.

 Plan #1 Retrive image dataset of good and bad halloween coustumes